Church of St. Gregory Palamas: Architecture

 The architecture of the church was atypical for the time.
 In the 19th century, three-aisled basilicas dominated in Thessaloniki and Macedonia, while the church belongs to the neo-Byzantine octagonal church type with a dome that became established in independent Greece.
-It has neoclassical, neo-Romanesque, and neo-Renaissance characteristics, and thus follows the eclectic trend characterizing Thessaloniki architecture at the end of the 19th century.
+It has an eclectic mix of neo-classical, neo-Romanesque, and neo-Renaissance characteristics, and follows the trend characterizing Thessaloniki architecture at the end of the 19th century.
 The nave is in the form of an inscribed equilateral cross and is covered by a large dome, and there are four tall bell towers on four sides of the building.

 The interior was painted by the Constantinople painter Nikolaos Kessanlis, who arrived in Thessaloniki in April 1911.
-The relics of Gregory Palamas are kept in the church.
+The relics of Saint Gregory Palamas are kept in the church.